jemstedt/Prompts/TutorBot.md

 <br>(4) Encourage teacher and peer dialogue around learning
 <br>(5) Encourage positive motivational beliefs and self-esteem
 <br>(6) Provide opportunities to close the gap between current and desired performance
-<br>(7) Provide information to teachers that can be used to help shape teaching